-Week 2 of iOS Settings Month features this really useful tip about customizing the Control Center (that overlay that shows the flashlight, Do Not Disturb, and Rotation Lock).
-Add a few items to the Control Center and see how much time you save!
+Week 2 of iOS Settings Month features this really useful tip about customizing the Control Center (the overlay that shows the flashlight, Do Not Disturb, and Rotation Lock).
+Add a few items to the Control Center and make it even handier!

 The iPhone’s Control Center is really handy.
 It gives you controls for volume, brightness, networking, Do Not Disturb, and more, while also providing the fastest way to get to the Flashlight, the Calculator, the Timer, and the Camera.
 It turns out you can configure the Control Center to give access to other functions as well, and once you’ve done it, those functions are just a swipe away.

 Let’s have a look at the default Control Center layout.